Pitigliano: Synagogue and Jewish community

-For several hundred years Pitigliano was a frontier town between the Grand Duchy of Tuscany and, to the south, the Papal States.
+For several hundred years Pitigliano was a frontier town between the Grand Duchy of Tuscany and the Papal States.
 For this reason, the town was home to a flourishing and long-lived Jewish community, mostly made up by people fleeing from Rome during the Counterreformation persecutions.
-Jews of the town used one of the caves for their ritual Passover matzoh bakery, the forno delle azzime.
-After the promulgation of racial laws under Nazi influence, all the Jews of the town reportedly escaped capture with the help of their Christian neighbors.
-Although there are almost no Jews left in town, not enough to provide a minyan (10 Jewish male adults), the synagogue (built in 1598, with furnishings of the 17th and 18th centuries) is still officiated from time to time.
+Jews of the town used one of the caves for their matzah bakery, the forno delle azzime.
+In the middle of the 19th century the Jews comprised about 20% of the Pitigliano population, but then many Jews moved to the larger cities, and by 1931 the Jewish community only had about 70 members.
+During Holocaust, all the remaining Jews of the town reportedly escaped capture with the help of their Christian neighbors.
+Although there are almost no Jews left in town, not enough for a minyan, the synagogue (built in 1598, with furnishings of the 17th and 18th centuries) is still officiated from time to time.
 It was restored in 1995.

 Main sights

 Etruscan remains

 Pitigliano is home to a series of artificial cuts into the tuff rock to varying depths ranging from less than 1 m to over 10 m.
 At the bottom of these cuts (Italian: tagliate) are carved channels, apparently for water, although some take the form of steps.
 The purpose of the cuts is not known.
 The three main theories are that they were roads, quarries, or water conveyance schemes; they radiate outward from the base of the butte of Pitigliano, down to the rivers then back to the top of the plateau that surrounds the town.
 Numerous vases and artifacts have been recovered from the Poggio Buco necropolis.